CompVis/stable-diffusion/docs/installation/INSTALL_MAC.md

 /Users/name/miniforge3/envs/ldm/bin/python
 ```

-The above is what you'll see if you have miniforge and you've correctly
+The above is what you'll see if you have miniforge and correctly activated the
-activated the ldm environment, and you used option 2 in the setup instructions
+ldm environment, while usingd option 2 in the setup instructions above ("no
-above ("no pyenv").
+pyenv").

+If you otherwise used the first option ("alongside pyenv"), you will get this
+prompt:

 ```bash
 (anaconda3-2022.05) % which python
 /Users/name/.pyenv/shims/python
 ```

-... and the above is what you'll see if you used option 1 ("Alongside pyenv").

 It's all a mess and you should know
 [how to modify the path environment variable](https://support.apple.com/guide/terminal/use-environment-variables-apd382cc5fa-4f58-4449-b20a-41c53c006f8f/mac)
 if you want to fix it.
-Here's a brief hint of all the ways you can modify it
+Here's a brief hint of the most common ways you can
-(don't really have the time to explain it all here).
+modify it (don't really have the time to explain it all here).

 - ~/.zshrc
 - ~/.bash_profile